 - In BloodRayne, a sawed-off shotgun is used in the Louisiana levels.
 Interestingly, for a Dhampir who is super humanly strong and can dual-wield assault rifles, she fires the sawed-off realistically.

 - Red Dead Redemption features the sawed-off shotgun as the first shotgun type weapon you can get.
-It has pretty horrible range, but against marauding ninja kitties, there's no better weapon until you get the longer-barreled coachgun.
+It has pretty horrible range, but against mountain lions, there's no better weapon until you get the longer-barreled coachgun.

 - The Gears of War series has always involved heavy abuse of its shotgun, and the third game has a new sawed-off, double-barreled variety.